Mirotic, Davis push Pelicans past Kings, 149-129

 Kings: Former Pelicans first-round draft choice Buddy Hield scored 17 points on 7-of-11 shooting, including 3 of 4 from 3-point range. … C Kosta Koufos was out with a right hamstring strain.

-Pelicans: Randle played despite being on New Orleans’ injury list with left plantar fasciitis. … G Elfrid Payton had 11 points to go with six rebounds and six assists in his second game with New Orleans after getting a triple-double in his debut. … Darius Miller scored 10 points. … The Pelicans are 2-0 for the first time since 2011-12, the last season before Davis was drafted.
+Pelicans: New Orleans finished with 16 3-pointers on 31 attempts (51.6 percent). … New Orleans outscored Sacramento 76-70 in the paint and outrebounded the Kings 52-39. … Mirotic finished 14 of 21 shooting, including 5 of 9 from 3. … Randle played nearly 25 minutes despite being on New Orleans’ injury list with left plantar fasciitis. … G Elfrid Payton had 11 points to go with six rebounds and six assists in his second game with New Orleans after getting a triple-double in his debut. … Darius Miller scored 10 points. … The Pelicans are 2-0 for the first time since 2011-12.

 UP NEXT